viktorfrom/D0020E-SFR/README.md

 --------

-###### Running the talker node (embeded pc)
+###### Running the talker node (embedded pc)
-To start the talker node on the embeded pc first run the driver by running in terminal:
+To start the talker node on the embedded pc first run the driver by running in terminal:

  roslaunch lms1xx LMS1xx.launch host:=IP.OF.LIDAR.X
  rosrun lms1xx LMS1xx_node
  We can now run the talker:
- rosrun embeded_pc talker.py
+ rosrun embedded talker.py

  In our case we set the argument host to 169.254.152.4